-Oliver was slightly too little to understand exactly what it was he was digging for, but he enjoys playing in sand and it meant he was out of his pushchair and doing something different for a little while.
-Of course with Oliver being quite young, his fossil finding skills weren’t exactly the best, but of course Mr. C got competitive and needed him and Oliver to find ‘good fossils’.
+Bear was slightly too little to understand exactly what it was he was digging for, but he enjoys playing in sand and it meant he was out of his pushchair and doing something different for a little while.
+Of course with Bear being quite young, his fossil finding skills weren’t exactly the best, but of course Mr. C got competitive and needed him and Bear to find ‘good fossils’.
 It’s almost admirable how he can make everything a competition, even when there is nobody else to be in competition with.

 During our Chester zoo visit, we decided to take a lazy boat trip around the brand new ‘Islands’ attraction.
 This has been a very exciting project for Chester zoo over the past few years and so we were looking forward to seeing what all the hype has been about.
 The Islands have been made incredibly well and it is very impressive seeing how much work has gone into them.
 We knew that a lot of the animals hadn’t been moved into their enclosures yet and we even saw some of the ongoing building work going on, so we weren’t expecting the finished product.
 However, we expected to experience something or at least have our lazy river boat guide know what was going on.
 Instead we spent 15 minutes of our time with quite possibly the most bored human being I’ve ever met, who showed absolutely no interest in what was going on around her and was quite frankly awkward.
 One visitor asked her a few questions about this huge project and what animals were being moved into the enclosures, only to be faced with answers like ‘I don’t know’.
 Quite honestly it made the whole experience quite painful.
 We will be waiting until Chester Zoo’s ‘Islands’ are open properly before exploring them again and when we do, it will be by foot.